SEND Local Offer

 My service has a range of resources which your child can access which are age related or support the developmental stages.
 This includes large print books, posters, audio, visual equipment, flash cards, books in different languages and I also share and borrow resources from other childminders.

 What we’ve been doing this month – poster displayed in the setting showing planning, photos and written information about what we’ve been doing.
 This poster is displayed in the front entrance of the setting so that parents can access this information easily when they drop off and collect their child.
-Daily planned activities and outings are also displayed in the entrance so that parents/carers are aware of what their child will be doing/going to during the session.

 What support will there be for my child’s overall wellbeing?
 How will the setting take account of my child’s views as appropriate?